MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/1-introduction.md

 If you don't have any Microsoft-hosted parallel jobs and you don't want to wait 2-3 business days before starting this training module, you can complete the training using GitHub Codespaces.
 The GitHub Codespaces environment for this training module includes the required development tools, and provides a self-hosted agent that runs the pipeline that you create in the training module.
 When you choose **GitHub Codespaces development environment using a self-hosted agent**, you're using a self-hosted agent running in your GitHub Codespaces container.
 This is not a typical production scenario, but it does provide an environment for completing this training module.

-* Choose **Local development environment using a Microsoft-hosted agent** if only you have one or more Microsoft-hosted parallel jobs.
+* Choose **Local development environment using a Microsoft-hosted agent** if you have one or more Microsoft-hosted parallel jobs and you want to use a Microsoft-hosted agent.
 * Choose **GitHub Codespaces development environment using a self-hosted agent** if you don't have any parallel jobs and you don't want to wait 2-3 business days for the free grant in order to use a Microsoft-hosted agent.

 ## Training module scenario